-If your home has the Nest Thermostat you may have read about the recent issues and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.
+If your home is running on the Nest Thermostat you have probably heard about the recent problems and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

-For complete instructions, see Nest Support page.
+For more detailed instructions, see Nest Support page.
 For a more basic summary, keep on reading:

-Nest Thermostats that were recently updated to software version 5.1.3 or later may have some problems, including becoming unresponsive, not efficiently charging the battery, or shutting down completely.
+Nest Thermostats that were updated recently to software version 5.1.3 or later may have some problems, including becoming unresponsive, not effectively charging the battery, or turning off completely.
 Nest says to try recharging and restarting your thermostat to resolve the problem and get it up and working again.

 - the thermostat alerts you that the battery is low and it needs to shut down